 While snoring is fairly common, not many people understand the health risks associated with it.
 This can include an increased risk of heart disease, stroke, injury, and mental health issues.
 You can read more about the health risks of snoring on Everyday Health.

 Not being able to get comfortable on your mattress can make it difficult to sleep and lead to insomnia.
 Insomnia is when a person struggles to fall asleep or stay asleep.

 You can find more information in our article What is insomnia and how can you improve it?

 6. Weakened immune system

-As we have so far seen, sleeping on an improper mattress can prevent you from getting high quality sleep, which may weaken the immune system.
-This is because during sleep, your body performs various important health-promoting functions, including cell regeneration, tissue repair, and growth.
+As we have seen so far, sleeping on an improper mattress can prevent you from getting high-quality sleep, which may weaken your immune system.
+This is because, during sleep, your body performs various important health-promoting functions, including cell regeneration, tissue repair, and growth.

 With good quality sleep being essential for physical health and recovery, a lack of it can leave you more prone to developing colds and other kinds of illnesses.

 Sleeping on an uncomfortable mattress can impact your ability to remember things.
 During the deep sleep stage of rapid eye movement (REM) sleep, memories are formed.